 - Limp neck or inability to lift and control head

 - Baby feels floppy (like a “rag doll”) when picked up

 - Baby feels overly stiff when picked up

-- When held baby feels like he is stretching his back and neck as if pushing away
+- When the held baby feels like they are stretching their back and neck as if pushing away

 - Baby’s legs become cross or scissor with abnormal stiffness

 - Abnormal muscle stiffness or sudden contractions (spastic paralysis)